mvolkmann/blog/src/prolog.md

 ## Tree Representation

-Every Prolog predicate and query can be represented as a tree where parent nodes are functors and arguments are children.
+Every Prolog clause and query can be represented as a tree where parent nodes are functors and arguments are children.
 For example, `a(b, c(d, e), f)` can be represented as the following tree: